Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 We recommend using both methods to backup your project.
 This gives you a copied project and tracking through committed changes and history.
 :::

-##  Upgrade to Unity MLAPI
+##  Upgrade to Unity Netcode

 Manually upgrading from the `.dll` version installed by MLAPI to the new package version breaks all MLAPI component references in your scenes and prefabs.
-This is the case because MLAPI references components using GUIDs, which work differently for packages than for `.dll`s.
+This is the case because Netcode references components using GUIDs, which work differently for packages than for `.dll`s.

-To smoothly upgrade you to the new version of MLAPI, we have created an upgrade tool.
+To smoothly upgrade you to the new version of Netcode, we have created an upgrade tool.

 To start upgrading, add the upgrade tool to your project by using the **Add package from git URL..** option in the Package Manager window.
 Use the following URL: